Graduate Admissions Requirements

 Applications to the Biology graduate program are reviewed by a departmental committee that evaluates both the potential of the applicant to complete graduate work and the availability of a suitable faculty member to supervise the applicant.

-In addition, the committee ensures that each applicant meets the following admission requirements of:
+In addition, the committee ensures that each applicant meets the following admission requirements:

-- an overall grade point average (GPA) of at least 3.2 (on a 4.0 scale) in biology and other science courses (chemistry, physics and mathematics);
+- Overall grade point average (GPA) of at least 3.2 (on a 4.0 scale) in biology and other science courses (chemistry, physics and mathematics);

-- a clearly written letter of intent that demonstrates specific goals and an understanding of graduate education; and
+- Clearly written letter of intent that demonstrates specific goals and an understanding of graduate education; and

 The GRE is optional.
 GRE scores will not be considered in the admission process; however, if submitted, they will be made available for review by faculty.